 Summer is the perfect time to get a leg up on preparing for your college process.
 When else will your performance schedule provide a little extra time?
-A little extra research now will provide much-needed answers to questions that will surface later in your college audition process.
+Extra research now will provide much-needed answers to questions that will surface later in your college audition process.

 Step 1: Which Degree?

 One starting point is to begin with the type of degree you'd like to pursue.
-You might know you want to study Musical Theatre, but do you know which degree you want to pursue?
+You might know you want to study Musical Theatre, but do you know which type of degree you want to pursue?
 BFA?
 BMus?
 BA?
 Something else?
 Though not the ultimate answer to this question, this BuzzFeed quiz is an interesting way to help you begin to determine which degree to consider within the performing arts:

 In state?
 Out of state?
 International?